JazzMaster/LazGFX/README.md

 		linux 32/64

 All in one go.
+FPC does NOT use MINGW libraries, like GCC requires.

+To do this:

+		I usually DL the FPC FULL sources and compile everything

-If you have issues, ensure you are building from a LINUX host.
+If you have issues, ensure you are building **from a LINUX host**.

 The makefile is not designed for MAC, MOBILE, nor Windows.
+It cross builds TO windows.

 I just run FPC over the main unit file right now.
 Nothing fancy.

-I dont know how to link this thru M$FT VS without using it- it uses project files like Lazarus and Delphi.
+I dont know how to link this thru M$FT VS without using it-
+		it uses project files like Lazarus and Delphi.

 -I havent gotten that far yet.